tomoliver26/lsf-open-letter/index.md

     - label: "Add your signature"
       url: "https://forms.cloud.microsoft/e/0HDcBx9Bz4"
 ---
-As you may already be aware, the UK’s Science and Technology Facilities Council (STFC) is proposing significant cuts to its expenditure on multi-disciplinary user facilities (MDFs) to cover a substantial budgetary shortfall.
-More information about the proposed cuts is available [here] (https://www.ukri.org/publications/explainer-stfc-prioritisation-outcomes/explainer-stfc-prioritisation-outcomes-2026-to-2030/).
+The UK’s Science and Technology Facilities Council (STFC) is proposing significant cuts to its expenditure on multi-disciplinary user facilities (MDFs) to cover a substantial budgetary shortfall.
+More information about the proposed cuts is available [here](https://www.ukri.org/publications/explainer-stfc-prioritisation-outcomes/explainer-stfc-prioritisation-outcomes-2026-to-2030/).

 Of particular concern to us, the Lasers for Science Facility (LSF) is under threat of closure if it cannot switch to an alternative model for funding within 2 years.
 The three constituent facilities of the LSF are **Octopus**, **Ultra**, and **Artemis**, co-located in the Research Complex at Harwell building on the STFC Rutherford Appleton Laboratory campus.
 The ongoing £17.2M HiLUX project is implementing upgrades to Ultra and Artemis to provide state-of-the-art new facilities that are unmatched globally, but it will also be terminated if the LSF closes.